iter8-tools/docs/docs/getting-started/concepts.md

 **A/B/n testing with client SDK and business metrics** Iter8 addresses the challenge of doing A/B/n testing of backend application components/ML models.
 It provides a simple client SDK allowing a user-facing component to easily reliably associate business metrics with the backend components that are used.
 This SDK provides stick lookup based on user request headers.

-**Performance testing for HTTP and gRPC endpoints** To enable rapid testing, Iter8 provides snythetic load generation and mechanisms to support test notifications.
+**Performance testing for HTTP and gRPC endpoints** To enable rapid testing, Iter8 provides synthetic load generation and mechanisms to support test notifications.
 A set of reusable tasks can be used to implement the desired test and notification behavior.

 ## Design Principles